 - Hawaiian Hula & Oli by Malia Helela & her students

 - Aerial Performance by Andrea Torres of Samadhi

-What?!?
-Well, they’re copper whales being sculpted by artist Sooriya Kumar with the help of thousands of people, young and old, from around the world.
-The idea is to bring awareness to protecting these gentle giants who live in the oceans that connect all the continents of the globe.
+Add your mana, your love, to these huge copper whales!
+Join copper artist Sooriya Kumar, who is sculpting these whales with the help of thousands of people, young and old, from around the world.
+Help shine the light awareness: Protect these gentle giants who live in the oceans that connect all the continents of the globe.
 The sea and land together hold all of the world’s inhabitants… ideally in peace.
-So we’ll all “bump” copper and celebrate our togetherness in The Koholā Ola Peace Project.
+So we’ll all “bump” copper and celebrate our togetherness in Sooriya’s Koholā Ola Peace Project. https://koholaolapeaceproject.org

 The entire construction process of creating the whales for world peace will become part of a documentary film by Matthew Nagato and Alexander Bocchieri.
 People from Still & Moving Center and its sister company Prometheus Construction are being specially invited to participate in early stages of the whale pounding, to be included in the filming.